What is the best 18650 battery for vaping?

 - ICR - Lithium Cobalt - ICR chemistry is used for one purpose.
 Energy density.
 Unfortunately this comes at a cost and that cost is stability.
 It bugs me that cells with this internal chemistry are available individually to end users on eBay and Amazon because they're of almost no use to the general public bar DIY pack repairers.
 The Samsung 26F for example (most often found in laptop batteries) has a wrap the same colour as the Samsung 30Q; they can be very easy to confuse.
 The 26F is a 5.2A cell (factory data sheet rating) which is of almost no use in vaping.
 Put one of these in a vape device and run it at above 20w and you're almost guaranteed to have a bad time.

 - IFR - Lithium Phosphate - IFR (more commonly known as LiFePo4) has very specific uses and is rarely seen in vaping because of its super low energy density.
 There are some that can be discharged at very high rates however, often upto 30C (30x its capacity) The average capacity is about 1200 mAh, some are much lower.
 So for example a 30C rated IFR cell could be discharged at 30 x 1100mAh, so 33Amps!
 But, it won't do it for very long at all.
 They also have a voltage cut off of only 3.2v.
 Much higher than the normal 2.8v or even 2.5v of other lithium based cells.

 So.
 Which is the best 18650 battery?
 The answer is easy.
 All of them, in their own little way.
 Take time to consider what you want from the cell and pick the cell most appropriate to your needs, not just what everyone on social media is shouting about!

-I hope this serves to answer the question but if its left you with more than you started with, feel free to drop them to us via message or post on Facebook, below in the comments, or Email Us
+I hope this serves to answer the question but if its left you with more than you started with, feel free to drop us a message.

 Ben - Sales Director